aviharos/iotagent-http/README.md

 	./get_storage.sh  # 2
 	./decrement_storage_counter.sh
 	./get_storage.sh  # 3
+    ./set_Failed_to_true.sh
+	./get_storage.sh  # 4
 	./delete_storage.sh
-	./get_storage.sh  # 4
+	./get_storage.sh  # 5
     cd ../..
     docker-compose down

 After command #1, you should see a status message of the agent.
 After command #2, you should see the created storage.
 After command #3, you should see that the storage's counter is decremented by 1.
-After #4, you should get an error message - the storage object is deleted.
+After #4, you should see that the Failed attribute is now false.
+After #5, you should get an error message - the storage object is deleted.

 ## Limitations
 The IoT agent cannot handle HTTPS and Fiware's authentication system.